makeevolution/notes/docker/docker.md

     - OCI compliant so it can run standard images
     - Most high-level container runtimes need a translator (i.e. `shim`) to translate the `CRI` so that kubelet can talk to it
     - Below image explains many possible alternatives

+- Docker uses `Linux namespaces` and `cgroups` to isolate pids, which is not so secure.
+  - More secure alternwtives are `gVisor` or `Kata`
+  - `gVisor` creates a user space kernel called `Sentry`, which intercepts and handl2s host system calls (e.g. `open(/etc/passwd), connect(sockfd)`) made by the container and perform them in a more secure environment.
+  - `Kata` creates a lightweight VM to run the container, even more secure